Tom Brady: 2016: Fifth Super Bowl win

-Brady and the Patriots began their postseason run in the Divisional Round, hosting the Houston Texans, which held the league's No. 1 total defense.
+Brady and the Patriots began their postseason run in the Divisional Round, hosting the Texans, which held the league's No. 1 total defense.
 Brady completed 18-of-38 passes for 287 yards, two touchdowns, and two interceptions as the Patriots won 34–16, clinching a record sixth consecutive trip to the AFC Championship Game.
-In the AFC Championship, the Patriots hosted the Pittsburgh Steelers.
+In the AFC Championship, the Patriots hosted the Steelers.
 Brady completed 32-of-42 passes for 384 yards, three touchdowns, and no interceptions in the 36–17 victory.
 The win gave Brady and Patriots head coach Bill Belichick their record seventh conference title as a quarterback–head coach tandem, and the Patriots an NFL record ninth Super Bowl appearance.

 Brady and the Patriots faced the NFC champion Atlanta Falcons, who boasted the league's highest-scoring offense, in Super Bowl LI.
 Brady threw for 43 completions on 62 attempts for 466 passing yards—all Super Bowl records at the time.
 Brady also threw for two touchdowns and an interception, which was returned for a touchdown by Robert Alford in the second quarter.
 After trailing 28–3 midway through the third quarter, Brady and the Patriots scored 25 unanswered points to tie the game at the end of regulation.
 This resulted in the first overtime in Super Bowl history.
 After winning the overtime coin toss, Brady led the Patriots down the field to score a touchdown and win the game by a score of 34–28, completing the largest comeback win in both team history and Super Bowl history.
 With the victory, Brady won his fifth Super Bowl, which set a record for most Super Bowl victories of any quarterback in history and tied defensive player Charles Haley for the most Super Bowl victories for any player.
 In addition, Brady set another record by winning his fourth Super Bowl MVP award for his clutch performance.
 On a personal note, this game was also special for Brady because it was the first game this season that his mother had attended in person, after having been previously diagnosed with cancer.